255BITS/ai-agent-toolbox/README.md

 This supports other providers and open source models.
 Here you parse the results yourself.

-### Retrieval and read-write Tools
+### Retrieval and read-write tools

 Some tools, such as search, may want to give the AI information for further action.
-This involves crafting a new prompt to the LLM includes any Tool responses.
+This involves crafting a new prompt to the LLM includes any tool responses.
 We make this easy.

 ```python
 # TODO Example